denishpatel/pg-clone-schema/README.md

 * You should not clone the "public" schema.
 The resulting output may not be accurate even if it finishes without any errors.
 * You should not use multiple, user-defined schema objects and expect cloning one schema to another to work.
 This project does not support that at the present time.
 It only supports 3 schemas basically: the source schema, the target schema, and objects defined in the public schema referenced by those user-defined schemas.
 * Foreign Tables are not handled at the present time.
 They must be done manually.
+* Case-sensitive (names with double quotes around them) schema names are not supported at the present time.
 <br/>
 <br/>
 Sponsor: